webtranslateit/webtranslateit/README.md

 Please open a discussion on [our support site](http://help.webtranslateit.com) if you're using a version of Rails that is not listed above and the gem is not working properly.

+# Acknowledgement

+* The executable is very much inspired from the awesome [Gemcutter](http://gemcutter.org/) commands,
+* The Rails generator has been pinched from [Hoptoad Notifier](http://github.com/thoughtbot/hoptoad_notifier/).

 # What is Web Translate It anyway?

 Web Translate It is a web-based translation hub to collaboratively translate software.